RMI-PACTA/pacta.multi.loanbook/README.md

 Install the released version of r2dii.analysis from CRAN with:

-Or install the development version of r2dii.analysis from GitHub with:
+Install the development version of the package from GitHub with:

 ``` r
 # install.packages("pak")